kavia-common/sow-generator-platform-17223-17232/frontend_reactjs/README_SOW_VERIFICATION.md

    - Confirm there is no bleed-over from a different template (e.g., Fixed Price sections should NOT appear when TM is selected).

 4) Export to Word
-   - Click Export or Generate Word.
+   - Click Generate DOCX in the Preview & Generate step.
+   - If exact templates are present under public/templates, a valid .docx will be generated via in-place merge.
+   - If exact templates are not present, the system gracefully falls back to a transcript-rendered DOCX and shows a notice.
-   - After generation completes, open the .docx.
+   - Open the .docx and confirm:
-   - Confirm:
-     - The structure, section headings, and boilerplate match the selected template.
+     - The structure, section headings, and boilerplate match the selected template (or the transcript fallback notice if applicable).
      - All sentinel inputs are present where expected.
      - There are no sections from unselected templates.
+     - No "not a valid DOCX (zip) package" error occurs.

 5) Cross-Template Negative Check
    - Repeat the above for BOTH templates (e.g., T&M and Fixed Price).